al91liwo/pytorch-rl-lab/README.md

 ![link](https://i.imgur.com/E4EMeeM.png)

+You can see that the approximate `reward` is `10.000`

-and the obtained policy like this (we only let the policy render once):
+and the obtained policy looks like this (we only let the policy render once):

 ![gif](https://i.imgur.com/URL7zer.gif)